-AT FLARE, WINGS LEVEL: In this case, the wings are at level, but the fog layer has a tilted base / surface of about 5°.
-Outside visual perception is similar to the above illustration i.e. of a left 5° bank.
+AT FLARE, WINGS LEVEL : In this case, the wings are at level, but the fog layer has a tilted base / surface of about 5°.Outside visual perception is similar to the above illustration i.e. of a left 5° bank.

-Example 2:
+Example 2 :

-As shown in the previous page, the shape, size and angular installation of an aircraft's windscreen along with its glare-shield overhang could at times present the human pilot-senses with deceptive illusions when the pilot is groping to rely on natural human-brain horizon during the flare phase while looking out with fog patches floating on and across the runway.
+The shape, size and angular installation of an aircraft's windscreen along with its glareshield overhang could at times present the human pilot-senses with deceptive illusions when the pilot is groping to rely on natural human-brain horizon during the flare phase while looking out, with fog patches floating on and across the runway.

-The illustration on page 11shows the manner how irregular patches can create a perceptive hazard.

-An illusion of a false natural horizon can be seen where the a/c may not be in a bank but the presence of an inclined fog patch surface's reflected light may project an impression of a false inclined horizon to perceive as if the aircraft is in a bank, or vice-versa.
+The illustration shows the manner how irregular patches can create a perceptive hazard.
+An illusion of a false natural horizon can be seen where the a/c may not be in a bank but the presence of an inclined fog patch surface's reflected light may project an impression of a false inclined horizon to feel as if the aircraft is in a bank, or vice-versa.